 Students are expected to sit for and successfully pass the national certifying CMA exam.
-The CMA examination is administered in January, June, and October at the Coleman College for Health Sciences.
-The cost is the responsibility of the student.
+The CMA examination is administered throughout the year.
+Contact the AAMA for testing dates and fees at 1.800.ACT.AAMA or the AAMA at 20 N. Wacker Dr. Suite 1575, Chicago,